How UK hospitality businesses use revolving credit to smooth cash flow

 Pre-season stock and supplier payments

 Hospitality businesses regularly need to commit to stock months ahead of selling it.
 Wine and spirits ordered in spring may not generate revenue until summer.
-Restaurant produce, frozen stock, and bar consumables all require upfront capital.
+A revolving facility lets the business pay suppliers on standard terms without exhausting working capital.

 Maintenance, refurbishment, and capex